meltano/meltano/docs/src/guide/fundamentals.md

 ### Meltano Model

-Meltano uses models based on the [LookML](https://docs.looker.com/data-modeling/learning-lookml/lookml-terms-and-concepts#model) language.
-They allow you to model your data so you can easily analyze and visualize it in Meltano Analyze.
+Meltano Models allow you to model your data so you can easily analyze and visualize it in Meltano Analyze.

 ### Meltano Transform